AbbasBushehri/Merchants/README.md

 There are 2 types of variables in this program:
-* A roman numeral variable: This takes the place of roman numerals such as I,V,X,L,C,D, or M.
+* A roman numeral variable: This represents a roman numeral.
+For example, glob could represent the numeral I.
 * A credit variable: This represents a value for credits.
 For example, Iron could represent 10 credits.